 Novice and experienced researchers and translators can offer their help with tasks on Cochrane TaskExchange.

-If you have a team in place and are interested in conducting a Cochrane COVID Rapid Review to address one of the questions in the Question Bank, please read the information about Authoring a COVID Rapid Review and email us at email@example.com to let us know your plans (please include title and ID of the question).
-We can then inform you whether the question is still available for a rapid review.
+If you have a team in place and are interested in conducting a Cochrane COVID Review to propose a review within one of the priority areas listed as ‘Not yet addressed’ on the Review Bank, please read the information about Authoring a COVID Review which details the submission and assessment process.